-The Pension Fund Actuary has reported an actuarial gain for 2013/2014 of £6.3 million, contributing to the pension fund deficit of £44.6 million.
+The Pension Fund Actuary has reported an actuarial loss for 2014/2015 of £2.7 million (2013/2014 £6.3 million gain), contributing to the pension fund deficit of £48.4 million.
 This is reported as a gain on the Comprehensive Income & Expenditure Statement, and subsequently adjusted (in accordance with proper practice) via the Movement in Reserves Statement to ensure it has no General Fund Balance implications.